rhobbie/Mkf2/README.md

 Then in the batch file some blank cards from the compiler output are removed with CleanDeck.exe

-As output you get a carddeck primer1.cbn and the printer output LP.txt
+As output you get a carddeck primer1.cbn and the compiler messages in LP.txt

 To run it enter: